interrogator/corpkit/README.md

 While most of the tools are designed to work with corpora that are parsed (by [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml)) and structured (in a series of directories representing different points in time, speaker IDs, chapters of a book, etc.), the tools can also be used on text that is unparsed and/or unstructured.
 That said, you won't be able to do nearly as much cool stuff.

-The idea is to run the tools from a [Jupyter Notebook](http://jupyter.org), but you could also operate the toolkit from the command line if you wanted to have less fun.
+I think it's a great idea to use *corpkit* from within a [Jupyter Notebook](http://jupyter.org), but you could also operate the toolkit from the command line if you wanted to have less fun.

 The most comprehensive use of *corpkit* to date has been for an investigation of the word *risk* in *The New York Times*, 1963&ndash;2014.
 The repository for that project is [here](https://www.github.com/interrogator/risk); the Notebook demonstrating the use of *corpkit* can be viewed via either [GitHub](https://github.com/interrogator/risk/blob/master/risk.ipynb) or [NBviewer](http://nbviewer.ipython.org/github/interrogator/risk/blob/master/risk.ipynb).